damian-t-p/tidyformula/README.md

 <!-- badges: end -->

-`tidyformula` translate formulas containing `tidyselect`-style selection helpers\], expanding these helpers by evaluating `dplyr::select` with the relevant selection helper and a supplied data frame.
+`tidyformula` translate formulas containing `tidyselect`-style selection helpers, expanding these helpers by evaluating `dplyr::select` with the relevant selection helper on a supplied data frame.

 ## Installation